-The MFA in Writing is a terminal degree.
 The MFA is awarded upon the satisfactory completion of the following:

 Full-time study is required.
 The student must enroll for a minimum of 12 units of pre-approved graduate seminars, guided independent study, or teaching apprenticeship each quarter.